Netflix Top 10 UK today: What is everyone watching on Monday, June 14?

 All five series are streaming on Netflix if you fancy a binge watch and a giggle.

-And it must be doing something right because it’s jumped a couple of places overnight.
+And it must be doing something right because it’s holding firm in the chart’s top three.

 4. Netflix UK top 10 today: Wish Dragon